systematic-magic/AgingPubMed/research_papers_html.rst

 11. Text
 --------

 11.1.
-Check that font type and size is consistent across all sections (except for References) of the article.
+Check that font type and size is consistent across all sections of the article.

 11.2.
 Check that there is a period (.) at the end of the Abstract text.